EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 ## Take a break

-Your container job will continue to run even if you do the following:
+Your container will continue to run even if you do the following:

 * Close the browser tab.
 * Log out of Open OnDemand.